tjd1234/cmpt135spring2024/assignments/a1/README.md

 Put your program for this question in [mysort.cpp](mysort.cpp), and make sure it compiles with the [makefile](makefile).

+Please use the C++ sort functions in `std` to sort the lines.
+Those sort functions are both very fast and almost certainly correct.
+It would be hard to write your own sorting function that is better.

 Hints:
 - If `s` and `t` are C++ `string` variables, then `s < t` is `true` just when `s` comes before `t` alphabetically.
-- If you first sort the lines alphabetically, then you can use `std::stable_sort` to sort the lines by length while keeping lines of the same length in alphabetical order.
+- If you first sort the lines alphabetically (e.g. using `std::sort`), then you can use `std::stable_sort` to sort the lines by length while keeping lines of the same length in alphabetical order.
 - The `diff` command tests if two files are the same.
 For example, the command `diff out.txt sorted_data.txt` prints all the differences of the files `out.txt` and `sorted_data.txt` (and prints nothing if they are identical).